Photonsters/anycubic-photon-docs/FAQ.md

 ### I'm considering buying an original Photon, I see there are Blue, Yellow, Orange and Red windows versions, what's the difference?
-All new original Photons with steel bodies come with Yellow windows.
+All newer original Photons prior to September 2019 (with steel bodies) come with Yellow windows.
 Older machines (prior to August, 2018) had Blue windows.
 Blue [doesn't block UV well](https://www.facebook.com/groups/AnycubicPhoton/permalink/1287895011355138/) and they were changed to yellow later, with newer firmware, slight revisions to uncap the top end of the Z lead screw and include a better PSU.

 Until end September 2019, these were the only two original Photon versions ever sold.
 Machines with Orange or Red windows are basically user mods.

-**Do note that as of October 2019, the original Photon (Classic) with steel bodies have been unofficially discontinued.
+**As of October 2019, the original Photon (Classic) with steel bodies have been discreetly discontinued.
 The ones now being sold look like the originals but are in fact a Photon-S variant in the original Photon's body.
 These look-alike "original" Photons are incompatible with the true original Photons; the mainboard, firmware and file formats are incompatible.**

 ### What about the differences between the original Photon (Classic) and the Photon-S?
 The Photon-S was released in February 2019, supposedly as an interim upgrade to the original Photon.
 However, it turned out to be a sidegrade, rather than a true upgrade.
 Due to the different motherboard, it's actually a completely *different* printer altogether.